maxsealey/JavaFX-Desktop-Scheduling-App/README.txt

 <br/><br/>
 - This program can be run through IntelliJ.
 When presented with the LoginScreen, the user will enter a username and password.
 If the credentials match, the user will be taken to the dashboard.
 From there the user can add, modify, and/or delete customers and appointments.
 The above technical specifications should be used for best results.
 <br/><br/>
-- In addition to the two required reports, I added one to display the number of appointments that each customer has currently on the books.
+- In addition to the two required reports, I added one to display the number of appointments that each customer has in any given month of the year.
 <br/><br/>